glass-notes/glass-notes/README.md

 - `300` (client-responsible validation error)
 - `500` (server error)

+Data is transferred as JSON, using the `_` characters, for simplicity.

 ## ▶ Development

 Clean, well-documented code is expected.
 Tools like Docker and Vagrant will be used and documented for easy reproduction of development environment.
 No excuses for this.
+Code *will* remain open-source and documented.

+### ▶▶ Implementation

+#### ▶▶▶ Google Glass

+Glass targets API level 19 of the Android SDK.
+A Google Glass and companion Android mobile application will be published under the `src/GitNotesAndroid` directory.

+#### ▶▶▶ RESTful API

+We'll be using a Python-based, Django REST Framework application to serve our API.
+We'll be utilizing a PostgreSQL database.
+The package `PyGitHub` will be used to communicate from Python to GitHub's API.
+The

+## ▶ Deployment

+### ▶▶ Local

+We'll be spinning up a local Docker swarm using `docker-compose`.

+### ▶▶ Cloud

+The RESTful API will be deployed to Heroku.
+The API will be available to the public Internet under `https://git-notes.p13i.app/api/`.

 ---